Attraction tickets | TicketLens

 tickets

-Tickets for the Palace of Holyroodhouse cost £18.00 for adults in advance, or £19.50 on the day. £11.50 for young persons (18-24) in advance, or £12.50 on the day. £10.00 for children aged 5 to 17 or disabled visitors in advance, or £10.50 on the day.
+Tickets for the Palace of Holyroodhouse cost £20.00 for adults in advance, or £22.00 on the day. £13.00 for young persons (18-24) in advance, or £14.00 on the day. £10.00 for children aged 5 to 17 or disabled visitors in advance, or £11.00 on the day.
 Access companion tickets are free of charge.
 Entry is free for children under the age of 5.
-Tickets include a multimedia tour, and at the end of your visit, you can receive a stamp from a warden so that you can convert your ticket into a 1-year pass.
+Additional special events include an Exclusive Christmas Evening Tour at £50.00 per person, with private access to the State Apartments and includes a glass of champagne.

 how to get there